visual-space/nano-data-binding/ROADMAP.md

 * Benchmarks
 * Improvements in performance.
 Instead of creating 10K event listeners use one event listener that is executing all the registered operations.
 * Maybe a default property for events would be useful.
 For complex pages rendering twice is not a good idea.
+* Prevent double data bind initlisation by using a cached boolean on the dom node.